NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBAB(A) follow up does not last as long; changed to match others
 - 6B(B) has one more frame duration and slightly more lift
 - 6B(A) added as ring
-- 6BB(B) does more damage; 3 frames before the teleport that are grabbable added
+- 6BB(B) does more damage; 3 frames before the teleport that are grabbable added; transition able to be delayed an extra 14 frames
 - 6BB(A) is ring
 - 4B first two hits link into the third better
 - 2B has sweep added with less lift